The Block Editor

 The last icon in the Formatting Toolbar, which looks like a bin, is for deleting the block entirely.
 To ensure that blocks are not deleted accidentally you will need to click on this icon twice to confirm deletion.

-One of the benefits of the block editor is that it allows you to reorder the blocks, mobing them up or down on the page to get your layout just right.
-To reorder blocks, first click on the Ellipses icon to open the toolbars.
-Then, click on the up and down arrows to the right of the block to move the block up or down in the hierarchy.
+One of the benefits of the block editor is that it allows you to reorder the blocks, moving them up or down on the page to get your layout just right.
+To reorder blocks, first click on the Double Ellipses icon to open the toolbars.
+Then, click on the up and down arrows to the left of the block to move the block up or down in the hierarchy.